earthstar-project/react-earthstar/README.md

 ### `useShareSecretSettings`

-Returns the secrets + a callback to add a secret + a callback to remove a secret from `ClientSettings`' share secrets setting.
-Uses the `ClientSettingsContext`.
+Returns the secrets + a callback to add a secret + a callback to remove a secret from `SharedSettings`' share secrets setting.
+Uses the `SharedSettingsContext`.

 ```js
 function KnownSecrets() {